- 1 Amount of Transpiration:

 (vi) Availability of Water: The water availability influenced the transpiration.
 Reduced availability of soil water causes Wilting or loss of turgidity causing their drooping and rolling.

-(vii) Leaf or Transpiring Area: Reduction in leaf area reduces transpiration as in succulents, cacti and euphorbia.
+(vii) Leaf or Transpiring Area: Reduction in leaf area reduces transpiration as in succulents, cacti, and euphorbia.

 (viii) Root/ Shoot Ratio: Higher root/shoot ratio has higher transpiration.

-(x) Hair: They reduce transpiration.
+(x) Hair: They minimize transpiration.

 (xi) Cuticle: Transpiration is lower with the increase in thickness of cuticle.

 Loss of water in the liquid state from uninjured parts of plants.
-It usually occurs from tips and margins of leaves during night or early
+It usually occurs from tips and margins of leaves during the night or early

 Pyrometer: An instrument that gives a rough idea about the degree of stomatal opening